maniaplanet/documentation/dedicated-server/basic.md

 - server
 ---

+# DedicatedServer quick start

-[Dedicated server package contains both the Linux and the Windows versions of the dedicated server][class:note].
+*Dedicated server package contains both the Linux and the Windows versions of the dedicated server.*

 Using Debian/Ubuntu?
 You can use our [APT repository](../tools/apt.html).